Skip to content

 What are the eligibility requirements for small business startup grants in Ohio?

-How can I apply for a small business grant in Ohio for the year 2024?
+How can I apply for a small business grant in Ohio in 2026?

-Are there specific funding programs available for minority small business owners in Ohio?
+Are there specific funding programs for minority small business owners in Ohio?

-What types of grants are available for new business start-ups in Ohio?
+What types of loans are available for Ohio small businesses?

 How does one find and apply for federal grants for small business start-ups?